 - The externship is for the student's benefit to gain legal educational experience and training. - The student is receiving law school credits for the externship and is responsible for following through on the academic and administrative requirements set by the student's law school in order to receive credits for the externship. - As an extern, a student is not an employee of the placement site.
-The student cannot be paid, is not eligible for any benefits, and is not necessarily entitled to a job with the placement site at the end of the student's externship.
+While the student may be paid, the student is not eligible for any benefits and is not necessarily entitled to a job with the placement site at the end of the student's externship.